1. Winter Wonderland

 There’s a magical atmosphere in Nottingham’s Old Market Square, and plenty to keep children entertained for a great day out.
 Browse the quaint market stalls to take in the festive sights, sounds and scents or warm up with a non-alcoholic mulled cider, hot Vimto or tasty hot chocolate.
 Glide around on the outdoor skating rink, have a spin on the observation wheel and more.

-Winter Wonderland is open daily from Wednesday13th November to Tuesday 31st December 2024.
+Winter Wonderland is open daily from Wednesday 12th November - Wednesday 31st December 2025.

 2. Newstead Abbey

-This year, they are running Snowed In at Newstead on weekends and school holidays from Saturday 23rd November - Sunday 5th January 2025.
+This year, they are running Fairytale Christmas at Newstead on weekends and school holidays from Saturday 22nd November - Sunday 4th January 2026.
 This brand new display will include magical installations and a self-led walk through the historic house.
 During weekends before Christmas, you can also browse craft stalls in the medieval cloisters that offer a range of crafts and gifts.

 3. Highfields Park and Lakeside Arts